What are the symptoms I should be looking for?

-If you have any of these symptoms AND have been in close contact with a person known to have COVID-19 or have recently traveled from an area with ongoing spread of COVID-19, seek medical attention.
+If you have any of these symptoms AND have been in close contact with a person known to have COVID-19, seek medical attention.
 Call your provider or Emergency Room ahead of time for any virus prevention instructions in place for those visiting the facility.
-(863.284.5000 if your primary provider is with Lakeland Regional Health) or the hospital (863.687.1100 and ask to be connected to the Emergency Department)
+(863.284.5000 if your primary provider is with Lakeland Regional Health) or the hospital.

 Yes.
 Though it is more common for the disease to spread from someone showing symptoms, the amount of virus “shedding” (spreading to others) can happen before symptoms appear.

 The U.S. Centers for Disease Control and Prevention recommend that those ages 2 years and older wear cloth masks when out in public.
 As always, wash your hands and keep your fingers away from your nose and eyes and mouth.

 - Avoid touching your eyes, nose and mouth.